 Provided, however, that the Administration Department or Head Office shall prepare a conclusion on the receipts of such gifts, properties or benefits for presentation to the Company Board of Directors and further onto the Audit Committee, at least, twice a year to approve the receipts of such items.

-6. Political Contributions:
+6. Political support and assistance: